iTwin/presentation/packages/components/api/presentation-components.api.md

 import { PageOptions } from '@itwin/presentation-common';
 import { PageOptions as PageOptions_2 } from '@itwin/components-react';
 import { PrimitiveValue } from '@itwin/appui-abstract';
+import { ProcessFieldHierarchiesProps } from '@itwin/presentation-common';
+import { ProcessMergedValueProps } from '@itwin/presentation-common';
+import { ProcessPrimitiveValueProps } from '@itwin/presentation-common';
 import { PropertiesField } from '@itwin/presentation-common';
 import { PropertyData } from '@itwin/components-react';
 import { PropertyDataChangeEvent } from '@itwin/components-react';